meashu31/AIML-Capstone-CV9/README.md

 #### Summary of Models
 <to be filled>

+## Challenges Faced
+* One of the challenges was to load and process large number of high resolution dicom images and further processing over them.
+Loading dicom images directly from the drive to code and iterating over each one of them resulted in exhaustive consumption of available RAM on google colab.
+To overcome this problem, images were firstly converted to .png format and instead of loading these images in bulk, a custom image generator was developed for a much better memory and time efficient iteration.
+* Another challenge with available memory resources was unaviability of enough memory to load few models while processing over GPU.
+To overcome the problem instead of loading the full base model as encoder, we took up only some layers as encoder.

 ## Further Improvements
 * Image Augmentation to further enhance the images
 * Hyperparameter tuning will be attempted to increase the performance of the models